 The difference comes down to a subtly in texture and how they are served.

-While biscuits most likely originated from the British scone, they have been transformed and are now the scone’s buttery cousin.
+While biscuits most likely originated from the British scone, they have been transformed and now are the scone’s buttery cousin.
 Because of the extra butter, biscuits should be light and fluffy with tender layers.

 While scones are spread with jam and clotted cream (which you can make yourself as oven clotted cream or as slow cooker clotted cream), biscuits more commonly find themselves in savory applications, like with sausage gravy or an egg and bacon.

 If you walk into a coffee shop in the States, you’re bound to come face to face with some tasty treat labeled “scone”.
-It will probably be sweet, most likely filled with any number of sweet add ins, and possibly even covered with a sugary glaze.
+It will probably be sweet, most likely filled with any number of sweet add-ins, and possibly even covered with a sugary glaze.

 By now you know better.